Vitamin A is an essential nutrient in our body.

 * Adequate Intake (AI), equivalent to the mean intake of vitamin A in healthy, breastfed infants.

-Animal-based food sources include dairy products, liver, and fish liver oils.
+Animal-based food sources of vitamin A include dairy products, liver, and fish liver oils.

-Rich sources of provitamin A carotenoids include orange and green vegetables, such as sweet potato and spinach.
+Rich sources of provitamin A carotenoids, which can be converted to vitamin A in the body, include orange and green vegetables like sweet potato and spinach.

 The tolerable upper intake level for vitamin A in adults is set at 3,000 μg RAE/day (but it does not apply to vitamin A derived from carotenoids).